Use of tobacco and nicotine products among adolescents

 Cigarette smoking

-In 2023, approximately 9 per cent of year nine pupils (figure 1) and 21 per cent of students in year two of upper secondary school (figure 2) reported smoking cigarettes.
+In 2024, approximately 8 per cent of year nine pupils (figure 1) and 20 per cent of students in year two of upper secondary school (figure 2) reported smoking cigarettes.
 The proportion has decreased in both grades until 2021.
-Among students in year two of upper secondary school there is an increase in cigarette smoking since 2021.
+Among students in year two of upper secondary school there is an increase in cigarette smoking between 2021 and 2023, which then levels out in 2024.

 Source: CAN’s national school survey.